-In a previous blog post we talked about overheard watering as a possible way to prevent disease.
+In a previous blog post we talked about overhead watering as a possible way to prevent disease.
 In this post I’d like to talk about what to do if it shows up.

 Roses, like most plants, do get fungus sometimes.
 The theory in the past has been to spray them regularly with all kinds of chemicals designed to help prevent them from getting blackspot, mildew etc. Personally I don’t believe in that.
 Garden Roses are by nature more disease resistant than most roses and frankly, I don’t like putting that many chemicals in the environment when they might not even be needed.